ARTIST STATEMENT

 I believe that art is about so many things that diverge from the critics and the people pulling the strings.
 I refuse to wear the strings.

 The concrete barricades and cobblestone road remind me that most of the the structures that rule this industry are rigid and unyielding.
 Yet, if we care to look, if we care to challenge that which is expected of us as artists, and if we defy what the structure we all spiral around wants from us and halt it by being authentically ourselves, then maybe, we too, can emerge and grow in the midst of all this.
-The structure that seeks to contain, exclude and diminish.
+The structure as it is now seeks to contain, exclude, and diminish.

 What I see around me, may just be a singular facade inviting me to challenge the pretenses, and embrace simplicity, beauty, and individuality.
 That may mean something different to other artists, this studio is it for me.